CodeChefVIT/SendGrid-Mailer/README.md

 # SendGrid-Mailer Node.Js

-> Easily send emails just by adding an array of emails
+> Send bulk emails by just adding an array of contacts within seconds using the SendGrid API.

 ## Instructions to run